MorrellLAB/MorrellLab.github.io/_people/Brian-Shaw.md

 twitter:
 ---

 Brian is an undergraduate student studying Genetics, Cellular Biology, and Development (GCD).
+He is completing a master's degree in Education and is currently a science teacher at Hope Community Academy in St. Paul, Minnesota.